Pakistan–Russia relations: Cooperation of Pakistan after joining the SCO

 In November 2019, Pakistan decided to solve a Soviet-era trade dispute with Russia, in which the Pakistani government should pay $93.5 million to Russia within 90 days.
 The settlement would pave the way for Russia to invest over $8 billion in Pakistan.

 The Special Representative of Pakistan for Afghanistan, Mohammad Sadiq, noted after visit in Moscow on September 9, 2022, that both sides share similar views on the situation in Afghanistan and plan to continue consultations on this issue in the future.

 Against the background of catastrophic floods in Pakistan in 2022 and possible food shortages, Russia, in addition to gas supplies, offered to supply wheat to Pakistan.
 In addition, on the sidelines of the SCO summit, at a meeting with Shehbaz Sharif, Russian President Vladimir Putin mentioned that pipeline gas supplies to Pakistan are possible and part of the infrastructure has already been created.
 In addition, according to the statements of the Minister of Defense of Pakistan, Russian President Vladimir Putin highly appreciated Pakistan's position on the Russian-Ukrainian war at the UN and at the international level.

+In June 2026, ministers of Interior Mohsen Naqvi and Vladimir Kolokoltsev, signed a landmark agreement on combating illegal migration, and curbing drug trafficking between the two countries, as ties further expanded amidst both states keen to crackdown on illegal and informal channels of transport.